purplenoodlesoop/purple-starter/README.md

 And about the `void` type – `fpdart` offers an alternative, `Unit` type, that can increase the type safety – `Unit` will not mask itself as other types and require explicitly returning it from the function.

 ### Widgets must behave as pure functions

+Widgets must behave as pure functions towards the actual UI, even if they are implemented through classes.
+It is discouraged to pollute feature-specific widgets with calls to the context, making them referentially non-transparent.

+Instead, widgets must accept models as parameters, and display only the information that was given as function arguments or class fields.
+To perform actions, widgets can directly locate the `Store`/`Cubit`/`BLoC` and add an event/call a method, since those abstractions already decouple state from UI.

 ## Folder structure